zjgt/DietaryFluxomics/README.md

 6) ALL data required to reproduce a dietary fluxomics manuscript under review.

-Below are the original readme file from the mfapy repository.
+Below is the original readme file from the mfapy repository.

 ================================================
 mfapy: A Python toolbox for 13C-metabolic flux analysis